 MoveCare develops and field tests an innovative multi-actor platform that supports the independent living of older people at home by monitoring, assisting and promoting activities to counteract decline and social exclusion.

 It integrates an existing robotic system with domotic sensors, smart objects, a virtual community and an activity centre.
-It provide assistance, transparent monitoring and activities to the elder at home through a full-fledged, modular, personalized, and compliant approach that does not require the elder to wear any particular device or to change their habits
+It provides assistance, transparent monitoring and activities to the elder at home through a full-fledged, modular, personalized, and compliant approach that does not require the elder to wear any particular device or to change their habits

 It uses artificial intelligence and machine learning to propose a personalized mix of physical/cognitive/social activities as exergames.
 The system is evaluated in home care settings in Italy and Spain, with additional experiments on human-robot interaction with older people in the UK.